 What is MFP?

-Money Follows the Person (MFP) allows people in in-patient facilities (i.e. hospitals, nursing homes or other long-term care facilities) who are elderly or have physical or developmental disabilities to move out and receive support services to live in their own homes and communities.
-Money follows the participant by allowing the state to pay for long-term support services in a home and community-based setting rather than an institutional setting.
+Money Follows the Person (MFP) allows people in inpatient facilities (i.e. hospitals, psychiatric residential treatment facilities, nursing homes or other long-term care facilities) who are youth with mental illness, elderly or have physical, intellectual and developmental disabilities to move out and receive services to live in their own homes and communities.

 - Money Follows the Person Consumer Brochure - Updated 07/31/12